 It Might Increase Your Taxes.
 Negotiating your debt may increase your tax liability next year.
 When a creditor writes off bad debt, the creditor reports the debt to the IRS and sends you a 1099 form.
 You are required to report the debt as “income” on your tax return.
 Reporting the debt on your tax return could increase the amount of taxes you will owe next year.

 Is Chapter 7 Better Than Other Debt Relief Options?

-We mentioned a couple of ways that Chapter 7 would be better than other debt relief options in the debt relief discussions above.
+We mentioned a couple of ways that Chapter 7 would be better than other debt relief options above.
 Even though some people consider bankruptcy more of a last resort, you should not think of it that way.
 Ways that filing Chapter 7 may be the best debt relief option for you include:

 Usually takes less than 6 months.
-Chapter 7 can eliminate all your unsecured debts within four to six months without any payments to the creditors.
+Chapter 7 can eliminate most of your debts within four to six months without any payments to the creditors.

 Creditors must obey bankruptcy laws.
-The creditor cannot continue collection efforts after you file your Chapter 7 petition without court approval.
+The creditor can’t continue collection efforts after you file your Chapter 7 petition without court approval.
 This means all the phone calls have to stop!